 Why use Rembrandt lighting?

-There are three main reasons to use a Rembrandt lighting style:
+The three main reasons to use a Rembrandt lighting style:

 So, let’s look at how to create this interesting, moody portrait lighting pattern.